 -

 The last mowing should be done before the grass goes dormant and should be mowed at the highest setting on the mower.
+Typically in the Mid South the grass goes dormant in the mid to late fall.

 -